oeh-tnf/JKU-Games-Page/00_lan.md

 ## Promoted Games
 During the JKU Games, we want to promote a few games in the LAN section at specific timeslots.
 This should help make it feel more coherent and communal.
 Furthermore, it makes finding allies and opponents to play with easier.<br>
-Each game will be promoted for a four-hour timeslot:
+Each game will be promoted for a four-hour timeslot.
+See last Game's schedule here:

 | Start time | Game              |
 | ---------- | ----------------- |